SDK

 API error 400: action is requiredEmpty action stringFix caller

-API error 502: Incorrect API keyInvalid provider API keyCheck apiKey in JudgeOptions
+API error 502: Incorrect API keyInvalid provider API keyatbash.ai/risk-engine/settings

 TypeScript